Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 Must-Have Telemedicine Features for Patients

 Fortune Business Insights predicts the global telehealth market will reach $504 billion by 2030.
-However, regardless of any value, the patient experience is paramount in telemedicine.
-Thus, telemedicine app features can greatly impact how patients perceive and interact with the app.
+However, regardless of any value, the patient care experience is paramount in virtual care.
+So, specific functionality can greatly impact how users interact with a telemedicine platform.

 Must-have telemedicine features for patients